After beating various rivals, the currency now faces its own challenges

 A red flag

 Bitcoin’s actual struggle follows their second attempt to create a new cryptocurrency based on the original one.
-Bitcoins work as users mine math problems that are put into blocks that are nearly randomly selected.
+Bitcoins work as users mine math problems that are put IGNORE INTO blocks that are nearly randomly selected.
 If the block contains true values then a Bitcoin is created.

 The issue is that mining a Bitcoin becomes increasingly hard, which has led to the monopolization of mining attempts from a number of companies like LightningASIC that own large sets of heavy duty processors to mine at today’s competitiveness standards.

 Bitcoin Gold was engineered as a solution where, instead of having a computer miner working on its own, a greater group of less powerful machines could do the job.
-This is possible through a code that could split the Bitcoin blockchains into multiple parts
+This is possible through a code that could split the Bitcoin blockchains IGNORE INTO multiple parts

 Read also: What is blockchain and why does it matter